The Opawaho Divide leg of the Christchurch 360 Trail runs from Riccarton Bush to the Halswell Quarry Park.

-Continue along the road, over the railway lines, and down to the roundabout on Wrights Rd.
-At the roundabout, turn right to follow Birmingham Drive.
-When you come to Marylands Reserve, enter it and follow the path into the park, crossing the park to the Marylands Cycleway.
+Continue along the road, over the railway lines, and down to the roundabout on Wrights Rd – bear right onto Birmingham Drive.
+Cross Birmingham Drive, just prior to Marylands Place and continue up on the left hand side.
+Enter Marylands Reserve (just prior to Canty Canine Obedience Club) and follow the footpath into the reserve.
+The footpath peters out, so head south across the park through the wooded picnic area to the Marylands Cycleway.
 Follow the Marylands Cycleway west to the end of Annex Rd.
-Cross under the Christchurch Southern Motorway through the tunnel to rejoin Annex Rd on the other side.
+Turn left to the Christchurch Southern Motorway through the tunnel to rejoin Annex Rd on the other side.

 You need not tackle the entire leg in one go, if you do not have the time or the strength.
 There are a number of places where the Opawaho Divide leg runs closely to the road network, and there are several places where you will be able to park up and start the walk at intermediate points.

 Here are natural segments for the walk, with approximate walking times between these points.

 Start: Riccarton Bush.
 Streetside car parking is available here, though it can be difficult to find an open space, especially when the Riccarton Market is happening on Saturday mornings.

 Marylands Reserve, off Burmingham Drive: Streetside car parking is available here, though it can be difficult to find an open space during working hours.

 Canterbury Agricultural Park, Augustine Drive: Streetside car parking is available here.

 Westlake Park, Westlake Drive: A car park services the lakeside park.

 End: Halswell Quarry Park.
 Car parking is available here.